jarusll/the-logs/index.md

 I am absolutely obsessed with gyro controls.
 I am playing every game with gyro.
 I will soon be writing about gyro after I have enough experience with it.

-I saw alot of joycons gyro gaming videos and I thought about trying out 2 handed as well except wiimote isn't good and so are the joycons.
+I saw a lot of joycons gyro gaming videos and I thought about trying out 2 handed as well except wiimote isn't good and so are the joycons.
 I will sleep on this decision for a while.
 If I really want to try 2 handed gaming I'll buy it in 2-3 months.

 I started uploading gyro youtube on videos.
 This way I get to try out new games and test out gyro so I refine my control scheme everytime I try something new.

 # 2022-11-11
 Xeon's monitor borked so we went shopping last saturday.
 He bought a monitor and I bought a Hyper 212 for my thermals and FLARE bought USB Switch which is cool.
-I will buy switches when I have proper remote work setup, not alot of space with dual monitors and mic.
+I will buy switches when I have proper remote work setup, not a lot of space with dual monitors and mic.
 The cooler took down the temps by 15 degrees.

 ![Image](./1dde633bf72c1e2a1d6523d27c0bc309.jpg)